Strengthening our culture and relationships

 We’re committed to integrating the guiding principles in our Environmental, Health and Safety (EHS) Philosophy into all decisions that affect our operations.
 Compliance with applicable safety laws, regulations, policies and protocols is one of these principles, and we reinforce it in our Code of Business Conduct and Ethics, EHS Policy and safety orientation, training and engagements.

 Our governance structure supports Devon’s commitment to making safety our top priority.
-The Governance, Environmental, and Public Policy (GEPP) Committee of our board of directors reviews our safety performance and keeps the full board informed.
+The Governance, Environmental and Public Policy (GEPP) Committee of our board of directors reviews our safety policies and performance and keeps the full board informed.
 Devon’s executive vice president and chief operating officer (COO) is responsible for our safety performance.
-Our vice president of environmental, social and governance (ESG) and EHS reports to the COO on ESG and EHS strategy, activities and disclosures.
+Our vice president of EHS and measurement reports to the COO on EHS strategy, activities and disclosures.

-Devon senior leaders oversee safety policy and performance, with support from the EHS Council, and the ESG Committee supports management’s commitment to safety and health.
+Devon senior leaders oversee safety policy and performance, with support from the EHS Council.
 In turn, our workforce is empowered to take the necessary time and actions to perform work safely and stop work if they see a safety risk.

 Setting safety and health strategy

-To drive continuous improvement, the Devon EHS Council sets safety and health strategy and helps ensure implementation.
-To enhance our strategy and alignment, we’ve steadily expanded council membership to include EHS, ESG, operations, business unit and facility managers.
+To drive continuous improvement, the Devon EHS Council, comprising of EHS and operational managers, sets safety and health strategy, helps ensure implementation and tracks the company’s safety performance.
 The council meets regularly to monitor performance, share lessons learned and engage in roundtable discussions to keep the organization updated on stakeholder expectations for EHS performance.

 Building on our positive EHS culture